-- 2. In making an assessment that specialist registrants have maintained competence and are engaged in continuous improvement of practice, UKPHR, appraisers and registrants will refer to UKPHR's Code of Conduct 2nd Edition March 2014, which relates to conduct and fitness to practise. - 3.
-Whenever a question arises about any aspect of the meaning or interpretation of UKPHR's Code of Conduct it is expected that Good Public Health Practice 2nd Edition 2016 will be consulted.
-Good Public Health Practice was developed in order to provide guidance for multidisciplinary public health practice where the General Medical Council's (GMC) Good Medical Practice cannot reasonably be interpreted to suit such practice - for example, where there is a need for population-based interventions rather than patient focus.
+- 2. In making an assessment that specialist registrants have maintained competence and are engaged in continuous improvement of practice, UKPHR, appraisers and registrants will refer to Good Public Health Practice 3rd Edition 2024, which relates to conduct and fitness to practise. - 3.
+Good Public Health Practice was developed in order to provide guidance for multidisciplinary public health practice where the General Medical Council's (GMC) Good Medical Practice cannot reasonably be interpreted to suit such practice for example, where there is a need for population-based interventions rather than patient focus.
 The current edition reflects the same professional standards as Good Medical Practice but provides guidance on public health practice specifically.